Tag Archive for: Resilience

 Launch Video

-Bolstering national disaster resilience: what can be done?
+Bolstering national disaster resilience: What can be done?

 This report outlines the goals of ASPI’s Risk and Resilience Program.
 It introduces several broad areas to be covered and measures to strengthen mitigation, response and recovery options spanning the community, state and federal spheres.
 The program will contribute to our long-term thinking on how best to prepare for and recover from disasters.